williamchou500/Recipe-Ratings-Analysis/README.md

 The question I am interested in answering is: **'What is the relationship between the nutritional value of a recipe and its average rating?'**.

-This question is most significant for creators who are publishing their recipes on food.com.
+This question can be significant for creators who are publishing their recipes on food.com.
 Knowing the answer to the above question may help them understand what qualities they should attempt to include in their recipes in order for their submissions to be more well received, show up more frequently in search results, and improve their popularity and online presence.
 For people just looking for recipes online, this answer to this question can still be beneficial.
 The information can help a consumer be more conscious of what may or may not skew the rating of a dish that is not simply the quality of the recipe.

 Important to answering this question is data about recipes, their nutritional values, and consumer reviews.
 Two datasets have been compiled containing these data and more to answer the question.